lemon-markets/content-trading-venues-lemon.markets/README.md

 ## Environment Variables
 In order to be able to use the script, please set the following environment variables:
-- TOKEN_KEY = "Your lemon.markets Access Token"
+- API_KEY = "Your lemon.markets API key"
 - BASE_URL_TRADING = "The base URL of our Paper Trading API"
 - BASE_URL_DATA = "The base URL of our Market Data API"
 - MIC = "Market Identifier Code of Trading Venue"
-- SPACE_UUID = "UUID of your space"
+- SPACE_ID = "ID of your space"
 - SENDGRID_API_KEY = "Your Sendgrid API Key"
 - EMAIL_FROM = "Email you want to send emails from"
-- EMAIL_TO="email you want to send emails to"
+- EMAIL_TO="Email you want to send emails to"

 ## Interested in contributing?